 3. Protect current hyperpigmentation and prevent future discoloration by applying a broad spectrum sunscreen as the last step of your daily skin routine.

-FACT: After the site of a skin condition or injury has healed (like acne) – oftentimes a scar or colored mark of hyperpigmentation may remain (called PIH, or Post Inflammatory Hyperpigmentation).
-But scarring and hyperpigmentation are two very different things.
-Scarring, like pits formed post-acne, are changes in the texture of the skin, and applying a brightening product to a scar will not improve its texture.
+FACT: After the site of a skin condition or injury has healed (like acne) – often a scar or colored mark of hyperpigmentation may remain (called PIH, or Post Inflammatory Hyperpigmentation).
+But scarring and hyperpigmentation are two different things.
+Scarring, like pits formed post-acne, are changes in the texture of the skin.